 Asking for help is the best way to get the support you need for your child.
 In school, your child can speak to any member of staff but theirs (and your) first port of call is usually your child's Form Tutor or Head of Year.

-There is a wealth of information and support online; please follow the links to recommended sites.
+There is a wealth of information and support online; we recommend the following:

 - Tough Cookies - a guide to growing up

 - Kooth Online Counselling

 - Harmless (self-harm support)